 Two officers of the Sheriff's Department, Lt.
 James Lenk and Sgt.
 Andrew Colborn, had been called to a deposition related to Avery's 2004 lawsuit.
 They also volunteered to aid in the Halbach investigation.
 Lenk found the Rav 4 key in Avery's bedroom, with Colborn on the search team.
 This is what laid the groundwork for the theory that they would have motive to frame Avery.

 Avery had a strong case against Vogel and Kocourek.
 Members of both of their staffs had attempted to follow leads other than Avery, and been shut down by their bosses.
 So how do Lenk and Colborn fit into all of this?
 Colborn was one of those staff members.
-In the mid 1990's, he received a phone call from Brown County, stating they had an inmate claiming he had committed a sexual assault in Manitowoc County that another man was in jail for.
+In the mid 1990's, he received a phone call from Brown County, stating they had an inmate claiming he had committed an assault in Manitowoc County that another man was in jail for.
 According to deposition testimony in 2005, Colborn did not recall at that time the name of the detective from Brown County, and he did not recall that either Avery or Allen's names had been specifically mentioned.
 However, according to Chief Deputy Eugene Kusche's testimony, Colborn had told Kocourek about the phone call.
 Kusche had heard in the mid 1990's that Colborn did in fact mention that he believed it was Allen and not Avery who was responsible for Penny Beernstern's assault.
 Kocourek told him that they had the right guy, and he should not concern himself.
 Once again, Kocourek was intentionally ignoring information that Avery might be innocent, despite the attempts of his staff.

 On September 11, 2003, Steven Avery was freed from prison.
 During a conversation about his release, Colborn told his new supervisor, James Lenk, about that phone call.
 Lenk told him to write a report to document it, and they passed the information on to the county's current sheriff.
 Had Lenk not chosen to document the information, it most likely never would've been known.
 Because he realized the weight of the information and chose to document it, there was yet more proof that Kocourek was ignoring information that would've led to Avery's release.
 There is no indication, anywhere, that Lenk knew about the phone call prior to Avery's release.